Automatic Data Repair: Are We Ready to Deploy?: Future Directions

+In this section, we underscore research challenges and potential avenues for further exploration within the data repair domain.

-\underline{\textbf{Future Directions.}} At present, most of the data repair methods lie in error rate reduction within datasets, within the development of various downstream models, especially the arising of large language model (LLM)~\cite{huang2023reasoning}, more complex data scenarios and problem are appearing.
-We summarize the future directions as follows.
+\textbf{Research challenges.} Within the development of various downstream models, especially the arising of large language model (LLM)~\cite{huang2023reasoning}, more complex data scenarios and problems are appearing.
+We summarize current challenges as follows.

-\emph{Combining Rule Discovery and Data Information for Data Repair.} It is noteworthy that current state-of-the-art algorithms, such as \textsf{Baran}~\cite{Mahdavi20baran} and \textsf{HoloClean}~\cite{Rekatsinas17holoclean}, employ data information in the data repair process.
-These methods harness the strong representation capabilities of ML models, enabling them to capture data distribution information and assess the reliability of potential candidates with rich features, which are beyond the scope of traditional methods.
-However, these algorithms are easily influenced by unrelated values, since values in the data are usually determined by few cells, which is the strength of rules.
-While in the big data era with high human cost, efficiently rule discovering is also an important task~\cite{Mei23discoveredit}.
-Therefore, combining rule discovery and data information for data repair is a future trend for data repair.

-\emph{LLM for Data Repair.} Typically, current data repair algorithms can only generate candidates for error cells based on the values in the data, specific string transfer rules, or certain knowledge bases~\cite{Mahdavi20baran, Chu15Katara, Fan12master}.
-However, when confronting data within less redundancy, it is hard for current methods to generate candidates outside the limited provided information, therefore current Large Language Model (LLM) containing a large range of knowledge is a natural choice.
-By carefully designing the prompt~\cite{wang2022diffusiondb} fed into LLM with comprehensive data context and rules information, LLM can generate repair candidates that are both grammatically valid and semantically meaningful.
-Compared to current data repair methods, LLM can generate candidates beyond the limited information in the data, while properly considering the data semantics and structures.

-\emph{Fairness-Aware Data Repair.} Previous research has demonstrated that automatic data cleaning can potentially hurt fairness in machine machine learning-based decision systems~\cite{Guha23dcfairness}.
-However, existing data repair methods do not consider fairness issues during the repair process.
-Consequently, developing fairness-aware data repair techniques emerges as a critical research direction to ensure repaired data does not propagate unfair model predictions.
-This requires jointly optimizing data quality and fairness metrics when generating repair candidates.
-Incorporating techniques from fair machine learning, including adversarial debiasing and constrained optimization, into data repair frameworks presents a promising approach to imbue repaired data with notions of fairness.
+\emph{Effective and efficient data repair.} Existing repair tools struggle with complex datasets due to the infinite error domain versus a single correct value.
+Efficiency issues persist as well, with solutions like \emph{Baran} unable to process 20K records within a day, demonstrating the pressing demand for improved data repair algorithms.

+\emph{Proper metrics evaluating data quality for models.} Our experiments show no necessarily negative correlation between the downstream task performance and data error rate.
+With the rise of LLMs, considering data quality issues like hallucination~\cite{manakul2023selfcheckgpt,wei2022chain} gains significance.
+This necessitates the exploration of new metrics to thoroughly assess data quality \emph{w.r.t.} applied models.

+\textbf{Potential directions.} current data repair methods mainly focus on reducing errors, but the advent of LLMs and subsequent complex data scenarios point towards a shift in future directions: